 support healthy aging

-Too many adults face aging alone, without family support, meaningful connection, or access to quality health care.
 You can change that by supporting The Good Life Guild, John Clarke Senior Living’s Planned Giving Society.

-By including John Clarke Senior Living in your estate plans you help ensure that seniors have compassionate assistance with daily living, a connected community, access to vital medical care as they age, and the support needed for a dignified death.
-Your gift also supports a vibrant campus for healthy aging where residents enjoy nutritious meals, salon treatments, spiritual guidance from an onsite chaplain, and engaging activities ranging from cultural endeavors to those on the bocce court and putting green.
+By including John Clarke Senior Living in your estate plans, you help ensure that older adults have compassionate assistance with daily living, a connected community, access to vital medical care as they age, and the support needed for a dignified death.

-Members of The Good Life Guild ensure that John Clarke Senior Living continues to provide compassionate care and a vibrant community for older adults who face health challenges, financial hardship, and distance from loved ones leaving them feeling forgotten when connection matters most.
+Members of The Good Life Guild make certain that older adults facing health challenges, financial hardship, or distance from loved ones are never forgotten when connection matters most.
 Your gift allows us to provide that connection and transforms the challenge of aging into a legacy of care, comfort, and belonging.

 Leave a Legacy

-Whether you’re 18 or 108, everyone should have a will in place.
-Many donors choose to leave a legacy and make their most impactful gift through their will.
 If you already have a will, it is not necessary to rewrite your entire will to make a bequest to John Clarke Senior Living.
 You can simply instruct your attorney to prepare a codicil (an amendment) to your current will.

-A bequest can also specify how the gift is to be used, such as for general purposes, for activities, for building maintenance, or where needed most.
+A bequest can also specify how the gift is to be used, such as for

 Sample Language Suggestions

-The following are several examples of bequests and their appropriate language.
+The following examples of bequests and their appropriate language.
 We cannot provide you with legal advice and these examples are provided for educational purposes only, to demonstrate how simple it is to designate John Clarke Senior Living as a beneficiary in your will.
 Please consult with a qualified attorney as to the best way to accurately and effectively document your testamentary wishes.
 Thank you for considering a gift to John Clarke Senior Living.

 For a specific amount